Sick-0/sirohcco/README.md

 ## Available Scripts

-In the project directory FIRST run `npm install`, then you run:
+FIRST: dont forget to create a .env file with your API_KEY In the project directory run `npm install`, then you run:

 ### `npm start` AND `npm run server`